Live a Holy Life in This World

 Do you believe that the devil can tempt you to sin?
 If so, do you believe that Jesus can keep you from sin?
 If not, then you actually believe that the devil is more powerful than God!
-But if you believe that all things are possible to the believer, then you must believe that God can help you live a holy living.
-“Jesus … said unto them, with men this is impossible; but with God all things are possible” (Matthew 19:26).
+But if you believe that all things are possible to the believer, then you must believe that God can help you live a holy life in today’s world.
+Jesus said, “with men this is impossible; but with God all things are possible” (Matthew 19:26).

 In His service,